watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

    * Provide an interface to operators or customers.
    * Applying intents defined in {{!RFC9315}}, including Operational, Rule, Service, and Flow intents.

-Each component communicates using standardized protocols as described in section 3.2.
+Each component communicates using standardized protocols.
 These are designed to be loosely coupled and cooperate by using an abstraction layer.

 This document suggests handling CP by AP, but a detailed design of AP is out of the scope of this document.